t-d-k/LibreCrypt/docs/command_line.md

   </TBODY>
 </TABLE>

-Note: Under Windows Vista, the "install" and "uninstall" options require DoxBox.exe to be explicitly "runas" an account with administrator privileges, if not being executed from a process which has already been escalated; see examples below.
+Note: Under Windows Vista, the "install" and "uninstall" options require LibreCrypt.exe to be explicitly "runas" an account with administrator privileges, if not being executed from a process which has already been escalated; see examples below.
 The "/portable" will automatically escalate to administrator privileges, if required